Hexachlorocyclohexane3088/cse15l-lab-reports/lab-report-1-week-2.md

 * `cat /home/linux/ieng6/cs15lwi22/public/hello.txt`

 To log out, you can use  `Ctrl + D` or run `exit`.

 ## Step 4: Moving Files with `scp`
 ---
+* Create a simple java file on your local desktop, like this: